 WPI has a Minors on Campus Policy that the Office of Pre-collegiate Outreach Programs follows.
 This policy is to ensure the safety of all participants involved in our programs.

-In the situation that your child will be absent, late arrivals, or early dismissals, please contact the Office of Pre-collegiate Outreach Programs at 508-831-4900 or email@example.com.
-Please note that we do not staff drop-off and pick-up location all day, so all late arrivals and early dismissals must report to directly to the Bartlett Center (60 Institute Road) to be met by a staff member.
-All early dismissals (up until 3 pm) will also be escorted to the Bartlett Center by staff member to be picked up by a parent, guardian, or other authorized adult.
+In the situation that your child will be absent, late arrivals, or early dismissals, please contact the Office of Pre-collegiate Outreach Programs at 508-831-4900 or firstname.lastname@example.org.
+Please note that we do not staff drop-off and pick-up location all day, so all late arrivals and early dismissals must report directly to the Bartlett Center (60 Institute Road) to be met by a staff member.
+All early dismissals (up until 3 pm) will also be escorted to the Bartlett Center by staff member to be picked up by a parent, guardian, or other authorized adults.
 After 3 pm, we cannot accommodate a special pick-up, and you must plan to pick your child up at the regularly scheduled location and time.

 For Registration-Based Programs

-Registration for programs that do not require an application is offered on a first come/first served basis.
+Registration for programs that do not require an application is offered on a first-come/first-served basis.
 Both registration and payment are required for the participant to be enrolled in these programs.
 All courses and programs are subject to change without prior notice.
 Grades indicate the grade that the student will enter in the Fall of the next school year.
 Programs include lunch, materials, a t-shirt or drawstring bag, and admission/transportation to field trips unless specifically noted otherwise.